-In conclusion, the search for other species must not be neglected, but their application to monitoring must go through the diverse stages of validation.

-Moreover, a particular specific need of one or many of the Contracting Parties can lead to more specific strategic choices.
-To give an example, the choice to monitor the impact of litter in deep sea environments will require the choice of suited species.
+In conclusion, the search for other species must not be neglected, but their application to monitoring programmes must go through the diverse stages of validation.
+Moreover, a particular specific need of one or several of the Contracting Parties to the Barcelona Convention can lead to more specific strategic choices.
+To give an example, the choice to monitor the impact of marine litter in deep sea environments will require the choice of suitable species.
 In this case, existing programmes of trawling for demersal species would be a suitable solution.